The apparel and footwear PEFCR in more detail

 > Access

-The database initially be free to access when used together with the PEFCR.
+The EF 3.1 database is free to access with a finalised PEFCR.